Garage Door Safety Tips | Residential Garage Doors in Rochester, MN

 Keep Your Kids and Pets Safe | Residential Garage Door in Rochester, MN

 It’s no secret that kids are curious.
 So are pets.
 A garage door in motion can quickly become a hazard if your kid or pet darts underneath or hits the remote without supervision.
+Here’s what you can do:- Talk to your kids: Teach them the garage door isn’t a toy.
+Show them the danger zones, and remind them never to play near them.

 - Mount the wall controls high up: They should be at least five feet off the ground.
 This keeps little hands from accidentally triggering it.